TheMettaCode/congressional-youtube-video-api/README.md

 # congressional-youtube-video-api

-API to fetch latest Youtube video id and url from specific Political and US Congress related channels
+API to retrieve latest Youtube video id and url from specific Political and US Congress related channels

 Currently retrieves: